jericholab/rdl/Design Overview/Design Overview - WIRED Main Hub.md

 MAIN ENCLOSURE

 - The main enclosure is an ABS IP65 white junction box with a hinged door and two snaps.
 Plastic was selected to reduce cost and weight.
-Plastic is also easier to drill.
+It is also easier to drill.
 The outer dimensions are 15.4"x11.4"x6.3" (391 mm x 290 mm x 160 mm).
 - The enclosure contains and protects the equipment against the hardship of the northern climates (-40 to +40°C).
+With the sun exposure, the enclosure is expected to endure a 100°C temperature range.
 This waterproof enclosure is tolerant to freeze, direct sunlight (UV) and dust.
 The door has a black rubber seal.
 - A simple mounting plate is used, to reduce cost.
 The mounting plate is made of a custom size 2.54mm thick white ABS sheet.
 - For a multi-year project operating with a 100°C temperature range, screws are preferable to a two-face tape, despite the enthusiasm of the 3M company.
 This ensures that no component will detach from their surface, under the heat.
 - A similar mounting plate on the enclosure door holds other components.